• Skip to primary navigation

 And, now I’m sharing this almond flour version.
 They’re also loaded with peanut butter and chocolate chips, but they’re ultra soft and tender.
 If you like soft-batch chocolate chip cookies, this recipe is for you!

-As a side note, if you love baking with almond flour, this lemon almond flour cake and these vanilla almond flour cupcakes are a must try!
+If you love baking with almond flour, it’s also perfect for cakes and cupcakes like this lemon almond flour cake, almond flour chocolate cake and these vanilla almond flour cupcakes.

 And, if you can’t get enough chocolate chip cookie recipes, you’ll want to check out this recipe for air fryer chocolate chip cookies or these chocolate chip pecan cookies!